 The “no win, no pay” system doesn’t necessarily apply to out-of-pocket expenses such as:

-• Expert fees.
-Many claims, especially medical malpractice claims, require experts to resolve the complex issues that frequently arise.
+- Expert fees: Many claims, particularly medical malpractice claims, necessitate the involvement of experts to resolve the complex issues that often arise.
 These experts charge significant fees.

 Many personal injury lawyers require their clients to pay these fees out of their own pockets, whether they win or lose.
 Other lawyers will pay these fees themselves and charge them back to their clients if they win the claim.
 Ultimately, it is a matter of negotiation, and the stronger your claim is, the better your bargaining position with your lawyer.

-Your Fee Comes Out of the Defendant’s Payment
+Your Fee Will Come Out of the Defendant’s Payment

 Factors That Go Into Setting a Contingency Fee